Editorial · Safety & Workforce

 Training Design

-How to deliver to foreign workers the full-harness fall arrest special education mandated since 2022.
-We organize the required 4.5h academic + 1.5h practical content and the practical points for multilingual delivery in Vietnamese, Chinese, etc. — for construction and manufacturing managers.
+How to deliver Japan's mandatory full-harness fall arrest special education (フルハーネス特別教育・required since 2022 under the Japanese Industrial Safety and Health Act) to foreign workers employed in Japan.
+We organize the required 4.5h academic + 1.5h practical content and the practical points for 5-language delivery (English, Vietnamese, Chinese, Indonesian) — for construction and manufacturing managers operating in Japan.

 Training Design